 What’s important is that you don’t beat yourself up.
 How you handle it is a reflection of how you’ll get back on track.

-Beat yourself up and you’ll derail what good progress you’ve made.
+If you beat yourself up, you’ll derail what good progress you’ve made.
 Acknowledge you made a mistake and move on, you’ll be good to go moving forward.

 Write Down Your Resolutions